almeneses/memcached/README.md

 - JavaScript has fixed size limit that prevents the cache to have more than 134 million entries so this first version has this limitation too.
 An improvement/workaround to this limitation might come in the future.

+- This is still a work in progress.

 ## Tests

-There are 2 testing dependencies:
+There's 1 testing dependencies:

 - Jest.
-- memcached - For using the client.

 Before running tests, install the dependencies: